1jour1vin

 Nose

-Impressively fresh with a rich aromatic palette, beautiful balance of sugar and acidity.
+Impressively fresh with a rich array of aromas and a beautiful balance of sweetness and acidity

 Serve